 - 'Scrap Metal, Stains, Clogged Drains: Argento’s Refuse and Its Refusals' in Italian Horror Cinema, eds.
 Stefano Baschiera and Russ Hunter, Edinburgh University Press (2016): 111-125.

 - 'Hypotheses on the Queer Middlebrow' (co-written with Rosalind Galt) in Middlebrow Cinema, ed.
 Sally Faulkner.
 Routledge (2016):196-211.

-- 'Os mundos do cinema queer: da estética ao ativismo [The worlds of queer cinema: from aesthetics to activism]' (co-written with Rosalind Galt), translated into Portuguese, ArtCultura 17.30 (January – June, 2015): 97-107.
+- 'Os mundos do cinema queer: da estética ao ativismo [The worlds of queer cinema: from aesthetics to activism]Link opens in a new window' (co-written with Rosalind Galt), translated into Portuguese, ArtCultura 17.30 (January – June, 2015): 97-107.

 - 'Queer or Human?: Film Festivals, Human Rights and Global Film Culture' Screen 56.1 (Spring 2015): 121-132.